joonsauce/HTN-2020/README.md

 ## Requirements

-- Python 3.8 or greater
+- Python 3.10 or greater
+- Libraries from requirements.txt satisfied
+  - Follow steps in [Installation](#installation) to install required dependencies

 ## Installation